huntdatacenter/docs/docs/governance/lagtun.md

 ### Consideration

 HUNT Research Centre and NTNU are legally responsible for our activities, including aspects related to privacy, security and finance.
-Changes to our activities needs to be approved by the Director of HUNT Research Centre.
+Changes to our activities needs to be approved by the Head of HUNT Research Centre.

-The resolutions are therefore expressed as recommendations for consideration to the Director of HUNT Research Centre who may: (i) adopt the resolution, meaning that HUNT Cloud will incorporate the recommendations directly; or (ii) take the resolution into consideration, meaning that we need more time to investigation options before decisions on the topic can be made.
+The resolutions are therefore expressed as recommendations for consideration to the Head of HUNT Research Centre who may: (i) adopt the resolution, meaning that HUNT Cloud will incorporate the recommendations directly; or (ii) take the resolution into consideration, meaning that we need more time to investigation options before decisions on the topic can be made.

 ### Consensus